 Down to two timeouts, Lake Highland Prep wasn't using any of their timeouts just yet.
 Neither was Waggoner, who was feeling awfully good at that point after the 32-yard pass play.

 Haines handed off to Hill, who barreled through the line and into the end zone for the go-ahead score with 1:06 left to play.
-The important 2-point conversion was left, but Hill was stopped short and it remained a four-point lead with 66 seconds to go.
+The important 2-point conversion went left, but Hill was stopped short and it remained a four-point lead with 66 seconds to go.

-But the Raiders had problems in kicking all season long.
+The Raiders had problems in kicking all season long.
 And once again, their kickoff team failed them as the ball went squibbing up the middle of the field and was returned to the Lake Highland Prep 40.

 All Kass and his team had to do was go 60 yards to win the game.
 On the first play of the drive, Kass dropped back and found Handley for a 20-yard strike to the Raider 40.